 - Medicare - Medicare is a government-sponsored health insurance program for senior citizens 65-years-old or older.
 This only covers short-term rehabilitation.

-- Social Security - While the Social Security Administration recently announced that it will increase payouts 3.3 percent next year, on average, most people receive a little more than $800 a month in benefits.
-In fact, the maximum benefit you will be able to receive retiring at your full retirement age will be just $2,116 a month starting next year.
+- Social Security - Most people receive a little more than $800 a month in benefits.
+In fact, the maximum benefit you will be able to receive retiring at your full retirement age will be just $2,861 a month.

 - Health Insurance - Typically, health insurance only covers doctor and hospital bills and a portion of your prescription costs.
 Health insurance will not provide coverage for any care that you may need outside the hospital, such as home health aides and nurses, home delivered meals or stays at nursing homes or other assisted living facilities.